Menu

 Sheriff's Posse: What is It?

 While rioters were destroying our cities in the late 1960s, the case Baltimore v.
 Silver, 263 Md.
 439 (1971) found its way to the Maryland Supreme Court.
 Baltimore business owners had sued the City of Baltimore for damages because the City failed to suppress rioting.
 Baltimore said that it was not responsible for damages because of the nature of the destruction.
-The Maryland Supreme Court, however, disagreed, holding that the City was responsible for damages because it failed to use the power of the posse (short for posse comitatus, a Latin phrase meaning “the power of the county”) to suppress the rioters: “[A]ny official responsible to conserve the peace," said the Court, “must raise the posse, if necessary, in order to suppress rioting.”
+The Maryland Supreme Court, however, disagreed, holding that the City was responsible for damages because it failed to use the power of the posse (short for posse comitatus, a Latin phrase meaning “the power of the county”) to suppress the rioters: [A]ny official responsible to conserve the peace, said the Court, must raise the posse, if necessary, in order to suppress rioting

 County Posse -vs- State Militia

 Though members of the Posse are also members of the Militia, the two have different purposes.
 The Posse derives its power from the county (its able-bodied men), at the summons and command of their Sheriff; the Posse’s purpose is foremost to keep the county’s peace.
-The Militia, by contrast, derives its power from the State (its able-bodied men) at the summons and command of its Governor or the President of the United States; the Militia’s purpose, when the State Governor summons, is to keep the peace; the Militia’s purpose when the President summons is to suppress Insurrections and repel Invasions.
+The Militia, by contrast, derives its power from the State (its able-bodied men) at the summons and command of its Governor or the President of the United States; the Militia’s purpose, when the State Governor summons, is to keep the peace; the Militia’s purpose when the President summons, is to suppress Insurrections and repel Invasions.
 (U.S. Const. art.
 I, § 8, cls.15–16).

-Bottom line, the Posse is under local county control; the Militia is not.
-Both are constitutional and indispensable, but the Posse, being more local, is more foundational.
-Nowadays some news media outlets falsely claim that “Constitutional Sheriffs” are seeking alliances with anti-government extremists.
-Such false accusations are anti-government, meant to undermine local government by undermining the Sheriff’s lawful power of the county, called the Posse.
-We know of no Constitutional Sheriffs seeking alliances with anti-government extremists.
-In fact, not only are our Posses and Militias lawful, our Constitution requires them.
-Hence, the Posse and Militia have more lawful character than the government agents seeking to arrest Militia members for fulfilling their duty to keep (safeguard) and bear (carry) arms (guns) under the law of the land called our Constitution.
-Agencies are creatures of legislatures; the Posse and Militia (the People) existed long before our State and federal governments were even thought of.
+Bottom line, the Posse is under local county Sheriff's control; the Militiaman, however, is under command of either the State governor or the U.S. President.
+Whoever of these three men—County Sheriff, State Governor, U.S. President—is the first to summon a militiaman, has him under his authority.
+Both the county posse and the State militia are both constitutional and indispensable to our U.S. Constitutiion, but the county posse, being more local, is more foundational.
+Nowadays some news media outlets falsely claim that Constitutional Sheriffs are seeking alliances with anti-government extremists.
+Such false accusations are themselves anti-government, meant to undermine local government by undermining the Sheriff’s lawful power of the county, called the posse.
+We know of no constitutional Sheriffs seeking alliances with anti-government extremists.
+In fact, not only are our posses and militias lawful, but also, our U.S. Constitution requires them.
+Hence, the county posse and State militia have more lawful character than the government agents seeking to arrest militiamen for fulfilling their duty to keep (safeguard) and bear (carry) arms (guns) under the law of the land called our U.S. Constitution.
+Agencies are creatures of legislatures; the posse and militia the people that formed our State and national governments.

-To sum up, if rioting threatens any of our lives, liberties, or property (or some combination thereof); or if a State governor, State attorney general, or other office holder calls rioting a mere ideology or freedom of expression, instead of a serious threat, denounce such anti-government evil, and support our law’s requirement of local government, called the Sheriff’s Posse.
+To sum up, if rioting threatens any of our lives, liberties, or property (or some combination thereof); or if a State governor, State attorney general, or other office holder calls rioting a mere ideology or freedom of expression instead of a serious threat, denounce such anti-government evil, and support our law’s requirement of local government, called the Sheriff’s power of the county, called the posse.

 —Sheriff Dar Leaf & Attorney Brent Allan Winters